Yash-Kavaiya/100xdevs-0to100/Week-1 ( Basics of JavaScript)/Week 1.2 | JS Foundations.md

 These JavaScript fundamentals - variable declarations, data types, conditional statements (`if`/`else`), and loops (`for` loops) - are foundational concepts used extensively in JavaScript programming to create logic, manipulate data, and control the flow of execution within programs.

-Here are the JavaScript code examples for each of your requests:
+## JavaScript Code Examples 📝

-### 1. Greet a Person Given Their First and Last Name
+### 1. Greet a Person Given Their First and Last Name 👋
-This program takes the user's first and last name and displays a greeting message.

 ```javascript
 function greetPerson(firstName, lastName) {